 - Delivering one-time passcodes via email messages, text messages, or phone calls isn’t allowed because these methods are inherently vulnerable to interception, spoofing, and other attacks.

 - Used on their own, trusted devices or trusted networks aren't adequate verification methods for the MFA requirement.
 (But used in combination, these methods can achieve MFA and satisfy the requirement.
-See "Do trusted corporate devices meet the MFA requirement?" and "Does restricting logins to trusted networks meet the MFA requirement?" in the MFA FAQ for more details.)
+See "Do trusted corporate devices meet the MFA requirement," "Does restricting logins to trusted networks meet the MFA requirement," and "Does using VPN or Zero Trust Network Access satisfy the MFA requirement" in the MFA FAQ for more details.)

 To satisfy the MFA requirement, you must use verification methods that are more resistant to cyberattacks (such as phishing and man-in-the-middle attacks).
 These types of methods help provide high assurance that users accessing Salesforce products are who they say they are.
 For SSO implementations, with the exception of the options listed above, use any method that is supported by, or integrated with, your identity provider’s MFA solution.